 You need nothing to play this game with except a fertile imagination!
 Players take it in turns to state three things about themselves.
 Two of these will be facts, the third will be a lie.
 It’s up to the other players to spot the fib.
 Players win a point for every lie they manage to get away with.

-During the first lockdown in the UK, virtual quizzes became extremely popular, with Zoom providing the perfect online platform for them.
-We’ve put together a complete guide to running a successful online quiz, with tips including splitting the question writing duties between the teams and adding a ‘joker’ card that players can use in return for a donation to a designated charity.
-Zoom’s break out rooms allow for conferring between teammates who aren’t in the same household and, as it’s Christmas, you should add some festive-themed rounds to the mix.
-Encourage Santa hats to be worn and Christmas decorations to adorn people’s backdrops, too.
+During lockdown in the UK, virtual quizzes became extremely popular, with Zoom providing the perfect online platform for them.
+In person quizzes are just as fun!
+Split up the group into teams and then get each team to write a quiz round and as it’s Christmas, you should add some festive-themed rounds to the mix.
+Encourage Santa hats to be worn and Christmas songs to be played!

-A scavenger hunt is an easy one to play online, and can be added as a round to your quiz or played as a separate game.
-Players are told to find an object from around their homes, with points for the player who returns to show it on screen the fastest.
+A scavenger hunt is an easy one to play, and can be added as a round to your quiz or played as a separate game.
+Players are told to find an object from around the office, with points for the player who returns to show it to the host the fastest.
 You can also award points for those who come second and third, if you are feeling generous.
-It is Christmas after all!
+It is Christmas after all!!!
 Make the list of objects as wide-ranging as possible from the simple to the tricky.
-Objects including hand sanitiser, a glass of water and a souvenir from a holiday could all be on the list, and as with the quiz, make it Christmassy by putting things such as baubles, wrapped presents and a sprig of mistletoe on the list.
+Objects including hand sanitiser, a glass of water and a blown up balloon could all be on the list, and as with the quiz, make it Christmassy by putting things such as baubles, wrapped presents and a sprig of mistletoe on the list.

 Who Am I?

 This popular party game, in which players have names of famous people stuck to their foreheads and then have to guess who they are by asking yes or no questions, can be done online.
-The Heads Up app will allow you and your colleagues to play the game over Zoom, and the app comes with a wide range of categories, including celebrities, superheroes and animals.
+The Heads Up app will allow you and your colleagues to play and record their reactions.
+The app comes with a wide range of categories, including celebrities, superheroes and animals.

-So there you have it, our guide to games for Christmas 2020.
-Whether you are at home playing with family or joining friends and colleagues online, we really hope you find loads of ways to have fun this year.
+So there you have it, our guide to games for Christmas 2022.
+Whether you are at home playing with family or joining friends and colleagues, we really hope you find loads of ways to have fun this year.
 Go to our website for our full range of party games for Christmas, plus our Christmas collections, packed with gorgeous tableware, eye-catching balloons and festive decorations.